 What is Employment Insurance?

-- It is administered by the federal government benefits in Canada under the Employment Insurance Act.
+- It is administered by the Canadian federal government under the Employment Insurance Act.

 - Paid into a particular account, the EI Operating Account, not general revenues.